Leader of Merkel's CDU, Annegret Kramp-Karrenbauer, to become German defense minister | DW | 16.07.2019

 Kramp-Karrenbauer, Angela Merkel's likely successor, is to become defense minister.
-Though seen as Merkel's protege, she has struggled to connect to the public.
+Though seen as Merkel's protege, she has struggled to connect with the public.

-Annegret Kramp-Karrenbaueris to be Germany's new defense minister, officials have confirmed.
-The reports come after the current defense minister, Ursula von der Leyen, was voted EU Commission President on Monday.

 Kramp-Karrenbauer, also known by her initials AKK, succeeded Chancellor Angela Merkel as leader of the Christian Democrats (CDU) in December.

-The move would come as a surprise, as many had expected Health Minister Jens Spahn, a member of the CDU's coalition partner the Social Democrats (SPD), to become defense chief.
+The move would come as a surprise, as many had expected Health Minister Jens Spahn, who was passed over for party leader, to become defense chief.
 It was doubly surprisingly because Kramp-Karrenbauer had previously said she would forgo a ministerial post in favor of concentrating on party leadership.

 A former leader of the state of Saarland, the defense ministry could give Kramp-Karrenbauer experience in security and military matters that could prove useful when Germany holds elections in 2021.